stevefrenzel/navigation-example-2/README.md

-# navigation-example-2
+# Navigation with no sub menus and wrapping

-Example for an accessible navigation where the content wraps
+Example for an accessible navigation where the content wraps.